Back to Case Studies

 Residents are integral to the Sutton Estate.
 Clarion’s regular printed Sutton Estate newsletter, the ‘Chelsea Chat’ was distributed to all homes across the estate in the initial stages of the project and continued until 2021.
 All back issues are still available online.
 Through the pre-application design evolution process, two Design Update leaflets, plus a questionnaire, were produced to provide residents with the opportunity to engage.
 Six interactive events were held throughout the pre-application process, consisting of regular online residents’ workshop, a stakeholder walkabout and a public exhibition.
 A design steering group was generated from within the residents to discuss designs, gain feedback, and is now used to update on construction and share concerns.
 For example, there was concern over many households simultaneously cooking and showering at the same time, therefore the strategy was stress tested.

 Communal events are also a key component to the estate’s philosophy.
-These include: a resident gardening club; monthly senior lunches; trips to the seaside, pantomime, and other estates; various training events, such as media and chairing meetings; and outdoor events in the sunken garden, such a fish and chip van.
+These include: a resident gardening club; pantomine, monthly senior lunches; trips to the seaside and other housing estates; various training events, such as media and chairing meetings; and outdoor events in the sunken garden, such a fish and chip van.
 Apprenticeship schemes have been implemented for gardeners, adding further social value.

 Relationship to Urban Environment